jrpool/learning-os-software/global-requirements/soa.md

 # Service-oriented Architecture

-The Learners Guild software is comprised of a suite of [micro-services][microservices-wikipedia] that work in unison to deliver the all of the functionality needed by the overall system.
-This style of architecture is known as a [Service-orented Architecture (SOA)][soa-wikipedia].
+The Learners Guild software is comprised of a suite of [micro-services][microservices-wikipedia] that work in unison to deliver all of the functionality needed by the overall system.
+This style of architecture is known as a [service-orented architecture (SOA)][soa-wikipedia].
 SOA makes it easier for software components on computers connected over a network to cooperate.
 Every computer can run any number of services, and each service is built in a way that ensures that the service can exchange information with any other service in the network without human interaction and without the need to make changes to the underlying program itself.

-SOA is fundamentally a network-powered extension of [Modular programming][modular-programming-wikipedia] and the [Unix philosophy][unix-philosophy-wikipedia].
+SOA is fundamentally a network-powered extension of [modular programming][modular-programming-wikipedia] and the [Unix philosophy][unix-philosophy-wikipedia].

 Services fall within one of three [service types](#service-types) and adhere to the specifications of their associated type.